 The Securities and Exchange Board of India (SEBI) issued the Cybersecurity and Cyber Resilience Framework (CSCRF).
 The purpose of the CSCRF is to protect operations in the securities market from evolving cyberattacks and to do this the framework sets out standards and guidelines to be implemented by SEBI Regulated Entities (REs).
+A critical component of this framework is Red Teaming under SEBI CSCRF, which helps simulate real-world cyberattacks to test and enhance an organization’s security capabilities.

 A red teaming exercise simulates real world conditions in which an adversary attempts to compromise the organisation’s missions or business processes.
 The objective of red teaming is to identify potential weaknesses within the organisation’s cyber defence.
 The CSCRF suggests a number of possible scenarios for cyber resilience testing, including DDoS, malware/malicious code attack and application level attacks.